Tag: #HikingSriLanka

 Dating back to the 4th century BCE, Ritigala Sri Lanka was once a thriving Buddhist monastery.
 During the reign of King Pandukabhaya (437–367 BCE), it served as a strategic fortress before becoming a spiritual retreat.

-The monks who lived here, known as Pansukulikas (rag-robe monks), practiced strict asceticism—rejecting luxury and dedicating themselves to meditation and simplicity.
+The monks who lived here were known as Pansukulikas (rag-robe monks).
+They practiced strict asceticism.
+They rejected luxury and dedicated themselves to meditation and simplicity.

 Even today, the ruins of their monastery remain, featuring: